ClickHouse MergeTree: The Engine Family Explained

 Q: How often does ClickHouse merge parts?

 Continuously, in the background, when there are eligible parts.
-The merge frequency depends on part count, size, and the merge_with_ttl_timeout setting.
+The merge frequency depends on part count and size.
 If you see merge backlog growing, the most common causes are too-small inserts and CPU starvation on the merge thread pool.

 Q: Can I switch a table from MergeTree to a variant later?